Ship a Car From USA to Germany

 | Los Angeles, CA | Baltimore, MD | 2,700 mi | $1,650–$2,200 |

 For high-value cars, classics, or any export over $50K, use enclosed transport on the U.S. leg — German collectors usually require this for the in-transit photos at handoff.
+Our international transit insurance basics walks through how Bold's $0-deductible domestic policy stacks against the marine cargo coverage your forwarder writes for the ocean leg.

 German Import Duty, VAT, and TÜV — Reality Check